-Leonard Perry enters his first season as associate head coach at Colorado State.
+Leonard Perry enters his second season as associate head coach at Colorado State in 2013-14.
 He was hired by Larry Eustachy on April 12, 2012.

-Perry comes to CSU after spending one season on Eustachy's staff at Southern Miss.
-During his time with the Goldean Eagles, Perry helped guide the team to a 25-9 record, and a berth in the 2012 NCAA tournament.
+He comes to CSU after spending one season on Eustachy's staff at Southern Miss.
+During his time with the Golden Eagles, Perry helped guide the team to a 25-9 record, and a berth in the 2012 NCAA tournament.

-Before his time in Indiana, Perry was head coach at his alma mater, the University of Idaho, where he led the Vandals to a 48-97 record over five seasons.
-While at Idaho, Perry coached eight All-Big West Conference players in addition to leading the school to its highest conference finish two years in a row.
-Sports Illustrated named him one of the nation's top five up-and-coming coaches.
+Prior to Indiana, Perry was the head coach at his alma mater, Idaho, from 2001-06, where he led the Vandals to a 48-97 record over five seasons.
+During his tenure, Perry coached eight All-Big West Conference players.

 Perry graduated from Idaho in 1995 with a degree in general studies with an emphasis in English.

-He and his wife Christina, have two daughters, Keisha Ann and Kayla Corrine, and a son, Justin Leonard.
-Perry also has a son, Leonard III.
+Perry and his wife, Christina, have two daughters, Keisha Ann and Kayla Corrine, and a son, Justin Leonard.
+Perry also has another son, Leonard III, and daughter Camitri Deon.